CaringCaribou/caringcaribou/README.md

-# caringcaribou
+# Caring Caribou
 A friendly car security exploration tool

 ## Rationale
 We are lacking a security testing tool for automotive.
 A zero-knowledge tool that can be dropped onto any automotive network and collect information regarding what services exist and what vulnerabilities exist.
 This is a start.

-This work was done as part of the HeavenS research project.
+This work was initially done as part of the HeavenS research project.

 ## Features and Architecture
 CaringCaribou is module based with a master command (cc.py) that runs the show.
 The reason for this is to enable an easy drop-in architecture for new modules.